Chinguacousy Park ISF (Infrastructure Stimulus Funding) Project

 Donald M. Gordon Chinguacousy Park

 is a civic landmark and a local and regional destination.
 With an area of 40 hectares, many activities take place within the park, including winter sports, formal gardens, petting zoo, water play, sports and so on.
-Development has taken place pragmatically to fulfill the needs of the public since the park was established in the early 1970s.
+Development has taken place pragmatically to fulfil the needs of the public since the park was established in the early 1970s.

 The City has been looking to invest in Chinguacousy Park to improve the amenities, unify the design of the buildings and other features through the master planning process, and realize the park’s potential as an outstanding, showcase destination park for the City and beyond.